Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

 The Bottom Line

 Seeking Alpha Premium wins for most investors.
-The combination of 18,000+ analyst perspectives, proprietary Quant ratings with backtested outperformance, and a $269/year price point delivers more actionable research value than most investors can extract from raw data alone.
-If you want to be better informed before every investment decision, SA Premium’s research library and rating system provide that edge.
+Eighteen thousand author perspectives, Quant ratings as a systematic overlay, and $299/year deliver more actionable research than most people will extract from a terminal.
+If you want to be better informed before you commit capital, the library and the rating system are the edge.

-But Koyfin is indispensable for fundamental analysts.
-If you evaluate companies through financial models, comparable analysis, and complex screens — and you have the skills to turn raw data into investment theses — Koyfin’s 5,900+ screening criteria and Bloomberg-level data depth are unmatched at retail pricing.
-No amount of crowd-sourced opinions replaces the power of your own analysis when you know how to wield it.
+Koyfin is indispensable for fundamental analysts.
+If you evaluate companies through models, comps, and complex screens — and you can turn a 10-year financial into a thesis — 5,900+ criteria and Bloomberg-level data depth are unmatched at retail.
+No amount of crowd-sourced opinion replaces your own work when you know how to do it.

 These platforms are more complementary than competitive.
-SA Premium tells you what other smart investors think.
-Koyfin gives you the data to decide if they’re right.
-In a market with 81-point dispersion between winners and losers, the investors who outperform are the ones who research most thoroughly — whether that means reading more analysis or building better models.
+Premium tells you what other serious investors think.
+Koyfin gives you the data to decide if they are right.
+In a 211-point market with the index up +14.54% and CAPE at ~41–42, the investors who outperform are the ones who research all the way through — whether that means reading more analysis or building a better model.

 Get Started with Seeking Alpha Premium